-Okay, so I jacked up my porch roof and it was time to replace the roof flashing which I removed.
+Okay, so I jacked up my porch roof and it was time to replace the roof flashing I removed.

 “So what? … a couple courses of flashing; how big of a deal can that be?”

 Now, as I searched the internet, I could find some very decent articles on the topic.
 But none spoke directly to my situation.
-As was the case previously, when I installed Window and Door Cap Flashing, none applied to a 19th Century farmhouse and flashing to/at wood siding.
+As was the case previously, when I Installed Window and Door Cap Flashing, none applied to a 19th Century farmhouse and flashing to/at wood siding.

 Ironically, when I cut open my ceiling, again earlier in the process of jacking up the roof, there were definitely signs of a roof leak/water damage on the porch’s roof deck.
 So … even though I didn’t have a clear how-to going in, I knew it had to be different than what was previously in place.

 First, I took a few minutes and applied a little spray primer to what was essentially bare wood siding.
 The thinking – this would provide a minimum of protection to the wood that lives behind the flashing.

 Next, I installed pre-bent step flashing, weaving into each course of shingles.
 As with a new roofing install, you start at the bottom of the roof and work upward so that each subsequent course overlaps the one below it.
 I held each piece of step flashing (in my case measuring 3x4x7) just about 3/8” above the bottom edge of the shingle.
 Where needed, I trimmed the top edge of the wall leg to fit neatly up under the siding’s lap.

 Don’t Forget Kickout Flashing